jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 ## Sass and Modern CSS Features

-With the reasons previously talked about, I cannot give up Sass, but I do want to utilize the newer features of CSS.
+With the feature previously talked about, I cannot give up Sass, but I do want to utilize the newer features of CSS.
 Here is what I do to get the best of both worlds.

 ### CSS Custom Properties